 Generally speaking lower back pain can develop from a number of different factors, however the most common causes that our Practitioners typically see stem from: disc herniations (bulges) and degeneration, spinal joint problems (facet joint syndromes) and muscular weaknesses and imbalances between the lower back and hips.

 At Poke Acupuncture lower back pain treatment begins with a thorough western orthopedic assessment which evaluates the integrity of the hip and lumbar (low back) muscles, spine mobility, and pelvic positioning.
 Once assessed a customized care plan based on our findings and your goals will be designed and carried out.
 Your care plan may include a combination of: acupuncture, motor point acupuncture, cupping therapy, myofascial release and corrective exercises.
+For more information on specific lower back conditions see our blog articles on lower back spasm and sciatica.

 Nerve pain, also known as neuropathic pain, develops when nerves become damaged, entrapped, or irritated.
 The tell tale signs of nerve pain are: electric sensations, shooting, burning or pins and needle type sensations in the area of complaint.
 The common types of nerve conditions our Practitioners see clinically include: sciatica, carpal tunnel syndrome, thoracic outlet syndrome, peripheral neuropathy and trigeminal neuralgia.